SWaeldchen/swaeldchen.github.io/_posts/2022-08-12-Formal_Interpretability.md

 The standard bearer of modern machine learning, the **Neural Networks**, while achieving unprecedented accuracy, is nevertheless considered a **black box**, which means its reasoning is not made explicit.
 While we mathetically understand exactly what is happening in a single neuron, the interplay of thousands of these neurons results in behaviour that cannot be predicted straigtforward way.
+Compare this with how we exactly understand how an AND-gate and a NOT-gate work and each program of finite length can be expressed as a series of these gates, yet we do not understand each program just from knowing the cuircuit plan.

 Interpretability research aims to remedy this fact by accompanying a decision, e.g. such as a classification, with addititional information that describes the reasoning process.

 One of the most prominent approaches is feature importance maps, which, for a given input, rate the input features for their imporatance to the model output.